nouranHisham/face_recognition/README.md

 PCA and LDA were performed on the data and then classified using KNN with 1,3,5,7,9 neighbours.

+(project requirements can be found in PR-assignment 1 pdf)

 # further details can be found in the report pdf